 SDSU is offering flexibility for faculty and staff, encouraging those able to continue to telework to do so, with the exception of faculty approved to teach in-person courses or who are engaged in certain research and creative activities.

 The health and safety of faculty, staff, and students is paramount.
-Faculty and staff who are able to complete their work via telework arrangements will be encouraged to do so continuing through Fall 2020, with the exception of faculty approved to teach in-person courses or who are engaged in certain research and creative activities, as well as staff who are performing essential work that can only be performed onsite.
+Faculty and staff who are able to complete their work via telework arrangements will be encouraged to do so continuing through spring 2021, with the exception of faculty approved to teach in-person courses or who are engaged in certain research and creative activities, as well as staff who are performing essential work that can only be performed onsite.

-Faculty and staff whose work can only be performed onsite and are unable to do so in the Fall due to medical conditions that make them more vulnerable to COVID-19, will receive reasonable accommodations in the form of telework assignments, where available, or will be provided with leave options consistent with California State University policies and applicable collective bargaining agreements.
+Faculty and staff whose work can only be performed onsite and are unable to do so in the spring due to medical conditions that make them more vulnerable to COVID-19, will receive reasonable accommodations in the form of telework assignments, where available, or will be provided with leave options consistent with California State University policies and applicable collective bargaining agreements.

 In the meantime, for faculty this summer, any return to on-campus work, such as for the purpose of critical research and creative activities, will continue to be voluntary, and will require additional approval by academic and campus leadership.